Calling for Applications: Research Project Grants 2016

 Cancer Australia’s Priority-driven Collaborative Cancer Research Scheme

-Cancer Council NSW is pleased to advise that it has partnered in the 2015 round of Cancer Australia’s Priority-driven Collaborative Cancer Research Scheme (PdCCRS).
-Through this grants funding scheme Cancer Council NSW will support cancer research project grants in our identified research priority areas.
+Cancer Council NSW are pleased to advise that we have partnered in the 2016 round of Cancer Australia’s Priority-driven Collaborative Cancer Research Scheme (PdCCRS).
+Through this funding scheme, Cancer Council NSW will support cancer research project grants in our identified research priority area.
 The current call for applications to the PdCCRS lists the following Cancer Council NSW research priority:

 The research priority areas of Cancer Council NSW and other funding partners and further information about the scheme can be found on the Cancer Australia website.
-Like the Cancer Council NSW Project Grant scheme, the first step of applying to the PdCCRS scheme is to submit a proposal to the NHMRC via the RGMS system, the closing date for which is Wednesday 5 March 19 2014.
+Like the Cancer Council NSW Project Grant scheme, the first step of applying to the PdCCRS scheme is to submit a proposal to the NHMRC via the RGMS system, which opens on January 14, 2015, and closes on Wednesday March 18, 2015.
 Please visit the Cancer Australia website to obtain full details about the PdCCRS application and review process.

-Key dates for the Cancer Council NSW 2014 Project Grants Review Process
+Estimated* key dates for the Cancer Council NSW 2016 Project Grants Review Process

 Contacts for further information